Amanita calyptroderma G.F. Atk. & V.G. Ballen

 Because this large, beautiful, and edible mushroom could be mistaken for Amanita phalloides (death cap), only collectors with years of local experience should consider it for the table.
 Amanita calyptroderma is recognized by a combination of characters: an orange-brown cap (in the typical form), with a thick white universal veil patch and conspicuously striate margin, hollow stipe, and a thick white volva cup which stands erect from stipe.
 Amanita phalloides when young and fresh has a yellowish-green to yellowish-brown, smooth cap, the universal veil patch usually thin and appressed, the cap margin not striate or obscurely so, the stipe usually solid, not hollow, and the volva, thin and membranous.
 While the differences between these two species are considerable, it should be noted that in age they become less obvious, thus mistakes can and have happened.

 There has been long confusion about the correct name for this species.
 There are both nomenclatural and taxonomic problems to resolve to determine the correct name.
-This is discussed in detail in our forthcoming book, California Mushrooms.
+This is discussed in detail in our book, California Mushrooms.

 Atkinson, G. F. (1909).
 Preliminary notes on some new species of Agaricaceae and Clavaria.
 Annales Mycologici 7 (4): 365-376.
 (Protologue)